About Me

 avatar

-I am a Ph.D. student in the Department of Economics at Johns Hopkins University.
+I am an Assistant Professor at the Department of Economics at the Orfalea College of Business at Cal Poly.
+I received my Ph.D. in Economics from the Johns Hopkins University.
 My research interests are in microeconomic and statistical theory with a focus on model misspecification, social learning, and decision theory.

 Publications

-1. Anderson, R. M., Duanmu, H., Ghosh, A., & Khan, M. A. (2023).
+2. Anderson, R. M., Duanmu, H., Ghosh, A., & Khan, M. A. (2024).
 On existence of Berk-Nash equilibria in misspecified Markov Decision Processes with infinite spaces.
-Feb 2024 Accepted, Journal of Economic Theory PDF
+Journal of Economic Theory.
+PDF